 - akathisia (a movement disorder with restlessness)

-- extrapyramidal symptoms (a disorder that causes a wide range of symptoms, such as muscle contractions, restlessness, muscle rigidity, and tremor)
+- extrapyramidal symptoms (a disorder that causes symptoms, such as muscle contractions, restlessness, muscle rigidity, and tremor)

 Mild side effects of many drugs may go away within a few days or a couple of weeks.
 But if they become bothersome, talk with your doctor or pharmacist.

-* For more information on this side effect, see the “Side effect focus” section below.
+* To learn more about this side effect, see the “Allergic reaction” section below.

 Serious side effects